By Scott Meacham

 VisuALS, the Small Business Division first-place winning plan from Oklahoma Christian University, provides affordable communications solutions to people with motor control and communications difficulties, restoring their independence, dignity, and hope.

-When a Love’s Cup team says yes, that they are ready to start a company, i2E is there as great resource to get them started.
+When a Entrepreneur’s Cup team says yes, that they are ready to start a company, i2E is there as great resource to get them started.
 Not every situation is ready for our services, but many are, and for those, our Venture Assessment Program is the next step.

 Many of the teams that did not place in the top of this year’s competition were every bit as good as some of the teams that took prizes in our early years.
 That’s a testament to how well our advisers and academic institutions, from community colleges to the research universities, are training our students not only for this competition, but to become real world entrepreneurs.